bifurcationkit/BifurcationKitDocs.jl/docs/src/faq.md

 Instead of using two calls to `continuation`, you can pass the keyword `bothside=true` to `continuation`

-### How do I compute period orbits for non-autonomous problems
+### How do I compute period orbits for non-autonomous problems?

 The package does not yet allow to compute periodic orbits solutions of non-autonomous Cauchy problems like